poult-lab/daily-word/english_words_ learning.md

 [noun] He was one of the witnesses at our wedding."a person who is present when an official document is signed and who also signs it to prove that they saw this happen"

-27.hoax /həʊks/ [hoʊks]

-[noun] The rumor about a ghost haunting the old abandoned house turned out to be a hoax, but it still frightened the neighborhood children.

-"an act intended to make sb believe sth that is not true, especially sth unpleasant"